micheledallatorre/telegramBackup/README.md

 ```

-# TODO
+# Notes
-* check if new backups are incremental
+* new backups are incremental